 Every autumn a new artist is commissioned to take over the Turbine Hall and, since it started, the installations at Turbine Hall have become one of the high points of the year for the British institution and an attraction of its own.
 Maybe you remember the big “sun” that Olafur Eliasson “installed” at the hall in 2003/2004?

-Vicuña’s commission adds to a busy year for her: besides being honored and exhibited at the Venice Biennale, she will also receive a solo show at the Guggenheim Museum in New York.
+Vicuña’s commission added to a busy year for her: besides being honored and exhibited at the Venice Biennale 2022, she also received a solo show at the Guggenheim Museum in New York.
 Frances Morris, the Tate Modern director, highlighted the relevance of Vicuña’s art in times of climate change and the rise of global authoritarianism.

-Vicuña’s commission is on view from October 11, 2022.
-Her Brain Forest Quipu is made out of two large sculptures hanging from the roof.
+Her Brain Forest Quipu in the Turbine Hall was made out of two large sculptures hanging from the roof.
 Raw wool, knotted rope, and twine interweave with delicate woven netting and suspended braided material.
 The sags fall and sweep the floor, freely swinging in the air.
 In their material, one can see tiny details: eroded glass, bones, bits of oyster shells, and other objects found in the River Thames a long time ago.
 These objects have been collected by collaborators from London’s Latinx communities.
 Vicuña captures past lives and the passage of time, as well as the language of the disappearing world in drifting soft sculptures.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!